chiehwu1989/dropwizard-kinesis/README.md

 * Producers are easy to configure via the [ProducerFactory](src/main/java/io/codemonastery/dropwizard/kinesis/producer/ProducerFactory.java).
 There are two types of producers: simple and buffered.
 By default you'll get buffered.
 You'll also need to determine how to encode your events... see below.
 * Consumers are more difficult to configure, as you'll need both kinesis and dynamodb clients and will need to implement event decoding and event processing.
 By default [ConsumerFactory](src/main/java/io/codemonastery/dropwizard/kinesis/consumer/ConsumerFactory.java) will just print out records.
 Moreover, if you do special anonymous subclass trick, it will use [ObjectMapper](https://github.com/FasterXML/jackson-databind/blob/master/src/main/java/com/fasterxml/jackson/databind/ObjectMapper.java).

-An example of minimal configuration for both producer and consumer:
+An example minimal configuration for an application with both a producer and consumer:
 ``` yaml
 producer:
     streamName: test-stream